What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 • pasta

-• sweet (sweets, chocolate, etc.)
+• sweets (sweets, chocolate, etc.)

-• damaged and defective products
+• spoiled and low-quality products

-• fatty, smoked (everything that badly affects the liver)
+• fatty, smoked (anything that has a bad effect on the liver)

 • Simple and regular food is the key to the health of your Chow Chow dog.